 Tilt the front of the rack up, hook the rear locating posts under the rack supports, push the rack back (past the stop-locks) and lower it into position.
 Push the rack all the way in.

-If flat racks are difficult to slide and/or remove, place some cooking oil on a soft cloth or paper towel and rub onto the sides of the rack and each rack support.
+Racks may become difficult to slide, especially after a self-clean.
+Put some vegetable oil on a soft cloth or paper towel and rub onto the left and right edges.